Skip to content

 There is no legal definition for a trial work period.

 The UK law does not contain detailed provisions clearly setting out whether you are required to pay a person for trial work.
 As such, work trials are a grey area.
 However, the government has provided guidance as to when an employer should be paying the National Minimum Wage (minimum wage) in respect of a trial period.
-The guidance confirms that you may require a candidate to complete a trial before offering employment.
+As an employer, you can ask a potential employee to carry out work as part of a trial before committing to entering into an employment contract.

-While unpaid trial work can be a legitimate recruitment tool, it may also be used to exploit workers.
-To address this, the government has identified key factors to determine whether a trial period should be paid, with legality ultimately depending on the specific circumstances.
+Moreover, while unpaid trial work can be a legitimate exercise for recruitment purposes, it may also be used to exploit workers.
+To prevent exploitation, the government outlines key factors for determining whether a trial period should be paid, which are examined below.

 Continue reading this article below the form